shesek/spark-wallet/README.md

 Supports the core functions of a lightning wallet: sending, receiving and history.

-Does not (yet) support peers and channels management, which are expected to be managed using the RPC for now.
+Does not support peers and channels management, which are expected to be managed using the RPC for now.

 TODO: screenshots, explain currency/theme/expert controls, etc

 ## TLS

-Spark will by default generate a self-signed TLS certificate and save it to `./spark-tls`.
+Spark will by default generate a self-signed TLS certificate and save it to `./spark-tls/`.

 To save the self-signed certificate to another location, set `--tls-path`.
 To set a custom "common name" for the generated certificate, set `--tls-name`.